Presidio Knolls School Review: Expensive Mandarin Immersion Program

 PKS moved to their new SOMA campus in 2016 after originally being based in the Presidio Park when it was founded in 2008.

-They underwent a massive expansion which cost them multi-millions of dollars to build capacity for more students through the 7th grade.
-The expansion finished for the 2020 school year.
+They underwent a massive expansion which cost them multi-millions of dollars to build capacity for more students through the 8th grade.
+The expansion finished by the 2020 school year, which has made a huge difference.

 Their outdoor play area is open and terrific for preschool and lower grade school children.
 The extra space for higher grades is wonderful for all children.